Barcelona Confirm Neymar's Desire to Leave Amid PSG Talk, Demand €222M Fee

 Neymar has advised Barcelona that he wishes to leave the club, although the Blaugrana have made it clear he will not depart for any amount less than his €222 million release clause.

-It was confirmed by the Blaugrana on Wednesday on Twitter that Neymar was excused from training, with reports swirling that he was close to completing a move to Paris Saint-Germain, per Julien Laurens of The Guardian.
+The Blaugrana confirmed on Wednesday on Twitter that Neymar was excused from training, with reports swirling that he was close to completing a move to Paris Saint-Germain, per Julien Laurens of The Guardian.

 Barcelona then released the following statement on their website, noting Neymar has made his intentions clear to move: